Stage refers to the extent of your cancer, such as how large the tumor is and if it has spread. Knowing the stage of your cancer helps your doctor

 - N0: There is no cancer in nearby lymph nodes.

 - N1, N2, N3: Refers to the number and location of lymph nodes that contain cancer.
 The higher the number after the N, the more lymph nodes that contain cancer.

 - MX: Metastasis cannot be measured.

 - M0: Cancer has not spread to other parts of the body.

 - M1: Cancer has spread to other parts of the body.

 Other Ways to Describe Stage

 The TNM system helps describe cancer in great detail.
-But, for many cancers, the TNM combinations are grouped into five less-detailed stages.
-When talking about your cancer, your doctor or nurse may describe it as one of these stages:
+But for many cancers, the TNM combinations are grouped into five less-detailed stages.
+The following chart shows how your doctor or nurse may describe your cancer.

 |Stage||What it means|

 |Stage 0||Abnormal cells are present but have not spread to nearby tissue.
 Also called carcinoma in situ, or CIS.
 CIS is not cancer, but it may become cancer.|